Lower Back Pain · San Francisco + Virtual

 +

 Almost certainly contributing to it.
 Prolonged sitting changes the balance between the front and back of your hips and pelvis, which changes the forces on your lumbar spine.
 The issue isn't sitting itself, it's what sitting does to your body's balance over time.
-The protocols in the Amari Method are specifically designed to counteract the effects of desk work and restore what sitting disrupts.
+The protocols in the Amari Method are designed to counteract the effects of desk work and restore what sitting disrupts.